SQL Server Recovery Manager

 Conclusion

 In this post, we have discussed the procedures of SQL server firewall settings using SQL server configuration manager for static or dynamic port.
 By default, the value of static port is 1433.
 This port number can be changed for security purpose or client application requirement.
+Now, users know how to configure the Windows firewall to allow SQL Server access with ease.

 If it is changed than, it becomes dynamic port.
 By following the above-mentioned steps, users can configure firewall for SQL server to prevent unauthorised access to a network.